vuongducphuong/documentation/content/applications/finance/accounting/bank/bank_synchronization/saltedge.rst

 select the institution you want to update credentials.
 Click on the *Update Credentials* button to start the flow and follow the steps.

 Don't forget to check the consent checkbox.
-Otherwise, Odoo may not be able to access your information.
+Otherwise, Leansoft may not be able to access your information.

 Fetch new accounts